-Here you can take a look at the Best Video Dance winners of the past years and know a little bit more about their work.
+Take a look at the Best Video Dance winners of the past years and know a little bit more about the artists.

 Winding upwards, gazing downwards, slinking, sinking, vaulting, halting, a solitary figure, dancer Erin O'Rourke journeys through an old labyrinthine staircase as a metaphor of her psyche.
 Moments of déjà vu and multiple selves emerge in a dance film that conjures ideas of psychological entrapment of women trans-historically.